Bosko's Picture Show: Plot

-The film opens to an exterior shot of a movie theater.
-The camera moves to the interior, where curtains and barn doors open to reveal a movie screen.
-The screen introduces the host of the movie show, Bosko, who is playing a "Furtilizer" organ.
-The term itself is a play on the name Wurlitzer, as Wurlitzer pipe organs were regularly used in theaters of the time.
-Bosko leads the audience in the song "We're in the Money" (1933).
+Bosko organizes his own "picture show" at a movie theater.
+He emerges to play the organ and sing the song "We're in the Money" (1933), while the screen displays lyrics in a parody of the Screen Songs series.

-The film then proceeds to parody newsreels.
-The newsreel depicted is called Out-Of-Tone News and the accompanying tagline Sees All, Hears All, Smells All.
-This was a reference to Movietone News, which had the slogan Sees all, Hears All, Knows All.
-Various scenes of world news appear.
-The first of them takes place in Geneva, Switzerland, where a peace conference is supposedly taking place.
-Actually the attending world leaders are depicted engaging in hand-to-hand combat, while a ring announcer gives a blow-by-blow description of the action.
-The following scene takes place in Malibu, California.
-A title card reports that it is supposedly about the Sunkist Bathing Beauties enjoying the sunshine of California.
-The scene then contradicts the card by depicting a single, unattractive woman on a beach during a snowstorm.
-She is attempting to evade a tidal wave.
-The next scene takes place in Reno, Nevada, where boxer "Jack Dumpsey" (Jack Dempsey) is reported training for a comeback.
-He is depicted as a withered old man with a cane.
-Followed by a scene taking place in "Epsom Salts, England", depicting a race among blue-blood dogs.
-The defending champion Bruno, Bosko's pet dog, is depicted sniffing around and trailing his competitors.
-Until he finds himself chased by the Marx Brothers, equipped as dog catchers.

-The final scene of the newsreel takes place in "Pretzel, Germany", where Fuehrer Adolf Hitler is depicted pursuing Jimmy Durante with an axe in hand.
-Hitler is depicted as a ruthless buffoon wearing lederhosen and a swastika armband, while the large-nosed Durante, an apparent nod to the Jewish nose stereotype, shouts, "Am I mortified!"
-The newsreel ends with the tagline It Squeaks for Itself, a reference to another slogan of Movietone News: It Speaks for Itself.
+The film then proceeds a parody newsreel titled Out-Of-Tone News.
+It humorously depicts events such as a supposed peace conference between the League of Nations at Geneva, Switzerland where country leaders engage in hand-to-hand combat, while a ring announcer gives a blow-by-blow description of the action.
+Another report notes that the Sunkist Bathing Beauties enjoy the sunshine of Malibu, California, only to depict a single, unattractive woman on a beach during a snowstorm who flees from a tidal wave.
+The next report depicts boxer "Jack Dumpsey" (Jack Dempsey) to be training for a comeback at Reno, Nevada, but is depicted as a withered old man with a cane (the real life Dempsey had retired for years).
+The next report depicts a greyhound race located at "Epsom Salts, England"; the defending champion Bruno, Bosko's pet dog, is depicted sniffing around and trailing his competitors, until he finds himself chased by the Marx Brothers, equipped as dog catchers.
+The final scene of the newsreel takes place in "Pretzel, Germany", where Adolf Hitler is depicted as a ruthless buffoon wearing lederhosen and a swastika armband, pursuing Jimmy Durante with an axe in hand for apparently having a Jewish nose.